kennyworkman/janeway/15_autoimmunity_transplantation.md

 ### Autoantibodies kill blood cells

-- IgG and IgM bind to Fc and CR
+- Auto IgG and IgM bind to Fc and CR

 - Rapidly cleared by *mononuclear-macrophage phagocytic system* in spleen
 - or lysed by membrane attack complex of complement
 - Autoantibodies against surface proteins (eg. autoimmune thrombocytopenic